people in Myanmar are HIV-positive

 of those infected have no access to antiretrovirals

-HIV particularly affects people who inject drugs – 28.5% of them are infected nationwide.
+HIV particularly affects people who inject drugs – 35% of them are infected nationwide.
+These alarming figures contribute to the need to implement a humanitarian emergency plan in Myanmar.
 In the rural Kachin State in northern Myanmar, access to HIV prevention and treatment services is all the more difficult since people who use drugs face multiple discrimination.
-They are especially discriminated against by religious anti-drugs communities known as "Pat Jasan".
+In particular, discrimination comes from religious anti-drug communities known as ‘Pat Jasan’.
+These groups organise rehabilitation camps for drug users which amount to forced imprisonment.
+Drug users are compelled to endure withdrawal with no form of medical support.

-Médecins du Monde supports the Ministry of Health and Sports with a comprehensive package of harm reduction services.
-Our programmes provide prevention, treatment and support services for key groups, such as sex workers and men who have sex with men in Yangon and people who inject drugs in Kachin.
+As part of its medical assistance plan in Myanmar, Médecins du Monde aims to promote equal access for all to health and rights.
+In Myanmar, our harm reduction programmes provide prevention, treatment and support services for key groups, such as sex workers and men who have sex with men in Yangon and people who inject drugs in Kachin.

-In Kachin State, in the north of the country, Médecins du Monde works with people who use drugs and who are particularly affected by infectious diseases.
-In some of the places where we work over half of people who inject drugs are HIV-positive and, of these, 70% are also infected with hepatitis C.
+In Kachin State, in the north of the country, Médecins du Monde works with people who use drugs who are particularly affected by infectious diseases.
+In some of the places where we work over half of people who inject drugs are HIV positive and, of these, 70% are also infected with hepatitis C.

-Médecins du Monde promotes a harm reduction approach and works in three townships and through outreach activities, supported by a network of community workers.
+Médecins du Monde is developing medical assistance in Myanmar with a focus on harm reduction.
+The organisation works in three townships and through outreach activities, supported by a network of community workers.
 This community-based model means a wide range of services can be offered to people who inject drugs, including HIV testing, counselling and treatment; primary healthcare; hepatitis B vaccination and screening for hepatitis C; screening for and treatment of STIs and tuberculosis; and referral to healthcare and support services.
 Médecins du Monde also offers access to substitution therapy using methadone.
 Prevention supplies are distributed (condoms, sterile syringes, water and alcohol swabs) and health education workshops and antiretroviral treatment are offered to get people who use drugs involved in prevention activities.

 I make a donation.